Angie55/UC-Milestone-Project-0ne/README.md

 -	Information on ingredients
 -	Links to bloggers and vloggers that create content I could be interested in.
 -	Videos of how to make a homemade product.
--	Affordable alternatives to ready made products
+-	Affordable alternatives to ready-made products
 -	Control of what goes on my body